User Directory Accounts

 - From the Role-Based Access Control drop-down menu, select Privileges.

-- Create a new privilege (e.g.
+- Create a new privilege (e.g. pam_privilege_change_pswd) and add the two permissionspam_attr_readandpam_attr_writeyou just created to it.

-you just created to it. - From the Role-Based Access Control drop-down menu, select Roles.
+- From the Role-Based Access Control drop-down menu, select Roles.

-- Create a new role (for example,
+- Create a new role (for example, IPAMADServiceOps_role) and add the createdpam_privilege_change_pswdprivilege to it.

-privilege to it. - Assign the created role to the IPAMADServiceOps user in one of the following ways:
+- Assign the created role to the IPAMADServiceOps user in one of the following ways:- assign a role to a user;

 - assign the role to a user group and add the user to that group.